alshival/the-kingdom-of-sky-server-bot/README.md

 ## Features

-- **Shard Eruption Information:** Get information about the shard of the day, including details about red and black shards, their realms, maps, and reward Ascended Candles.
+- **Shard Eruption Information:** Obtain details about the shard of the day, including information on red and black shards, their realms, maps, and reward Ascended Candles.

-- **Next Shards:** Retrieve information about the next upcoming shards, either red or black, with details on their occurrence dates and maps.
+- **Next Shards:** Retrieve information about the next upcoming shards, whether red or black, with details on their occurrence dates and maps.

+- **Live Shard Updates:** Set up and manage a channel for live shard updates, allowing users to receive real-time information about shard eruptions.

-- **Daily Quest Channel Cleanup:** Automatically clear out a specified text channel before the daily reset to organize prior day webhook messages.
+- **Daily Quest Channel Cleanup:** Automatically clear a specified text channel before the daily reset, ensuring a clean slate for the next day's activities.

+- **Virtual Hugs:** Use the /hug command to send virtual hugs to other members, spreading positivity in your Discord server.

+# Usage
+- **/shard_of_the_day**
+  - Get information about the shard of the day.

+- **/next_shards**
+  - Retrieve details about the next upcoming shards.

+- **/set_live_shard_channel**
+  - Set up the channel for live shard updates.

+- **/remove_live_shard_channel**
+  - Remove all live shard updates from the server.

+- **/set_daily_quest_channel**
+  - Set up a channel to be cleared daily before resets.

+- **/hug**
+  - Send a virtual hug to another member.

 ## Why Set Up a Daily Quest Text Channel?